Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-3/git_understanding.md

 ### What is the difference between staging and committing?

 - Staging allows you to select files or parts of files you intend to track the changes of.
 Once git add is ran the files are said to be in the staging area.
-Commiting is made after you stage files and is a record of the state of the files in the staging area at that specific point in time.
+Committing is made after you stage files and is a record of the state of the files in the staging area at that specific point in time.

 ### Why does Git separate these two steps?

-- Helps you avoid unecessary commits.
+- Helps you avoid unnecessary commits.
-- Allows you to carefully select what will get commited.
-Don't have to include unecessary junk files if they are any for example.
+- Allows you to carefully select what will get committed.
+Don't have to include unnecessary junk files if they are any for example.
 - Can also use the staging area to see what is different between what you staged and what you changed (if you made some changes to a staged file and it broke the code for example).
 - Staged files stay staged.
 If you are working on files and, for whatever reason, forget what files you changed, they will be tracked in the staging area.
-- Can track file changes after staging, therefore can revert to the staged version if unecessary changes were made to the file post-staging.
+- Can track file changes after staging, therefore can revert to the staged version if unnecessary changes were made to the file post-staging.

 ### When would you want to stage changes without committing?